theMuhammadKhalid/theMuhammadKhalid/README.md

 ## What I've done
 - [dintreuhaender.ch](https://dintreuhaender.ch/), a website which is created with the help of technology like Next.js
-- [Hand Gesture KeyMouse](https://themuhammadkhalid.github.io/hand-gesture-keymouse/), a computer vision based software for controlling keyboard or mouse events by using hand gestures.
+- [Hand Gesture KeyMouse](https://themuhammadkhalid.github.io/hand-gesture-keymouse/), a computer vision based software for controlling keyboard or mouse events by using hand gestures
-- [Alien Invasion](https://themuhammadkhalid.github.io/alien-invasion/), a game which is created with the help of python programming language.
+- [Alien Invasion](https://themuhammadkhalid.github.io/alien-invasion/), a game which is created with the help of python programming language

 And see more projects on this GitHub profile !

 ## Contact
-You can ping me via [email](mailto:themuhammadkhalid@gmail.com)
+You can ping me via [email](mailto:themuhammadkhalid@gmail.com).